krasserm/bot-with-plan/train/README.md

 ## Planner fine-tuning

+Planner fine-tuning starts from a pre-trained Mistral-7B model using trajectories generated in a GPT-4 based [agent simulation](../simulation/README.md).
+During fine-tuning, a planner learns to describe the task for the next step and to select an appropriate tool that can transform the task description into one or more actions.
+The set of available tools is learned from the trajectories.
+There's no need to prompt the planner with available tools at inference time which significantly reduces prompt sizes and inference latencies.

+### gba-planner-7B-v0.1

-For fine-tuning a Mistral-7B-v0.1 based planner on trajectories generated in the GPT-4 based [agent simulation](../simulation/README.md), first create and activate the `bot-with-plan-autotrain` conda environment
+For fine-tuning a Mistral-7B-v0.1 based planner, first create and activate the `bot-with-plan-autotrain` conda environment

 ```shell
 conda env create -f environment-autotrain.yml